CHRISTMAS IN ITALY: DISCOVER ALL THE ITALIAN TIDINGS AND TRADITIONS

 BEFANA AND HER WITCHY WAYS.

 Similar to the beloved Santa Claus, the Befana travels through chimneys, leaving delightful surprises for children.
 These surprises can range from sweets and chocolates to a lump of coal, depending on the child’s behavior throughout the year.
 However, in the charming town of Città della Pieve, a unique tradition takes place.
 A high wire is stretched from the cathedral tower to the town square, and the Befana, embodied by a courageous fireman dressed as a witch, exhilaratingly zips high above, showering the piazza with a cascade of candies.
-The joyful screams of the children fill the air, making it a truly awe-inspiring spectacle.
+The children’s joyful screams fill the air, making it a truly awe-inspiring spectacle.

 ITALIAN SEASONS GREETINGS.

-Stay tuned for my annual holiday gift guide.
-And wherever you find yourselves this holiday season I wish you good health, happiness and a wonderful New Year.
+Wherever you find yourselves this holiday season I wish you good health, happiness and a wonderful New Year.

 One Comment